Herlong, California

-Herlong is a census-designated place in Lassen County, California.
+Herlong is a census-designated place in Lassen County, California, United States.
 Herlong is located at the extreme eastern edge of the Sierra Nevada Mountain Range in the southeastern region of Honey Lake Valley, 8 mi north of Doyle, at an elevation of 4114 ft.
 Its population is 237 as of the 2020 census, down from 298 from the 2010 census.
-Herlong is located in southern Lassen County near the southeast edge of Honey Lake, about 70 mi north of Reno, Nevada, and about 45 mi south of Susanville, the county seat.
+Herlong is located in southern Lassen County near the southeastern edge of Honey Lake, approximately 70 mi north of Reno, Nevada, and about 45 mi south of Susanville, the county seat.
 The community is accessible to U.S. Route 395 via Lassen County Route A25 or Lassen County Route A26.

 History

 Herlong was developed in 1942 after the attack on Pearl Harbor during World War II, to house civilian workers to support the Sierra Army Depot, one of several ammunition storage facilities located inland in order to be safe from Japanese attack.
 The site also met the requirement of being a dry and isolated area.
 The community was named after Captain Henry W. Herlong, the first United States Army ordnance officer to die in World War II.
 The postal stamps, money orders and equipment bore the spelling "Hurlong", which lasted for about five days; the error was discovered and corrected.

 In the 21st century, Sierra Army Depot serves as the Army's End of First Life Center and the CONUS-based Army Prepositioned Stock Site.
 It continues to provide expeditionary logistics support and long-term sustainment solutions.

 Since its beginning, the town has varied in size.
 Its population peaked at about 5,000 in the 1950s, consisting mostly of civilian employees on the base and their families.
 As of the 2020 census, the community had 237 people.

 Herlong has several churches, including the Bible Baptist Church, Assembly of God, and Southern Baptist.
 The State Office of Historic Preservation lists 62 historic properties in Herlong on its Historic Properties Data File for Lassen County.
 This is one of the last counties in California that is still considered to be "open range" land.